-\begin{remark} Problem \eqref{eq:quad_optim} subsumes the quadratic minimization problem $\min_{\xx} \xx^\top\HH\xx + \bb^\top \xx + c$ but the notation above will be more convenient for our purposes. \end{remark}
+\begin{remark} Problem \ref{eq:quad_optim} subsumes the quadratic minimization problem $\min_{\xx} \xx^\top\HH\xx + \bb^\top \xx + c$, but the notation above will be more convenient for our purposes. \end{remark}

-\begin{remark} The expected error $\EE \|\xx_t - \xx^\star\|^2$ is over the inputs and not over any randomness of the algorithm, as is common in the stochastic literature.
+\begin{remark} The expectation in the expected error ${\EE \|\xx_t - \xx^\star\|^2}$ is over the inputs and not over any randomness of the algorithm, as would be common in the stochastic literature.
 In this paper we will only consider deterministic algorithms. \end{remark}

-To solve \eqref{eq:quad_optim}, we will consider \emph{first-order methods}.
+To solve \ref{eq:quad_optim}, we will consider \emph{first-order methods}.
 These are methods in which the sequence of iterates $\xx_t$ is in the span of previous gradients, i.e.,

-This class of algorithms includes gradient descent and momentum, but not quasi-Newton methods for example, since the preconditioner would allow the iterates to go outside of the span.
+This class of algorithms includes for instance gradient descent and momentum, but not quasi-Newton methods, since the preconditioner could allow the iterates to go outside of the span.
 Furthermore, we will only consider \emph{oblivious} methods, that is, methods in which the coefficients of the update are known in advance and don't depend on previous updates.
-This leaves out some methods that don't generalize beyond quadratics like conjugate gradient.
+This leaves out some methods that are specific to quadratic problems like conjugate gradient.

-There is an intimate link between first order methods and polynomials that simplifies the analysis of gradient-based methods.
-The following proposition showcases this relation by relating the error at iteration $t$ with the error at initialization and the residual polynomial.
+\paragraph{From First-Order Method to Polynomials.} There is an intimate link between first order methods and polynomials that simplifies the analysis on quadratic objectives.
+Using this link, we will be able to assign to each optimization method a polynomial that determines its convergence.
+The next Proposition gives a precise statement:

 \begin{restatable}{prop}{linkalgopolynomial} \citep{hestenes1952methods} Let $\xx_t$ be generated by a first-order method.
 Then there exists a polynomial $P_t$ of degree $t$ such that $P_t(0) = 1$ that verifies